adrianmgg/userscripts/curseforge.com/show_all_file_versions/README.md

 shows all the versions listed for a file, rather than hiding them behind a +2 thing you need to hover over

+currently only works on `legacy.curseforge.com`, support for the new curseforge pages is being worked on.

 # example

 changes this: